 Red Seal certification includes tradespeople in 56 different skilled trades across Canada.
-There are many reasons why someone in the plumbing field would look into earning a Red Seal plumber certification.
+There are many reasons why someone in the plumbing field would look into earning a Red Seal plumber endorsement.

-Plumbers in BC can work without Red Seal plumber certification.
-It isn’t a mandatory requirement (unless an employer has it as a hiring qualification and most employers today do), however, having Red Seal plumber certification comes with several advantages.
+It isn’t a mandatory requirement (unless an employer has it as a hiring qualification and most employers today do), however, having Red Seal plumber endorsement comes with several advantages.

 A Red Seal endorsement: